svenevs/exhale/docs/usage.rst

    :start-after: begin_doxygen_execution_and_customization
    :end-before:  end_doxygen_execution_and_customization

-.. _file_level_documentation_in_exhale:
+.. _file_and_namespace_level_documentation_in_exhale:

-File Level Documentation in Exhale
+File and Namespace Level Documentation in Exhale
 ****************************************************************************************

-Since the Breathe file directives cannot be used, Exhale implements a "best-faith-effort" file documentation parser.
+Since the Breathe file / namespace directives cannot be used, Exhale implements a "best-faith-effort" documentation parser.
 It includes support for a few basic block-level elements such as listings, but it is definitively not robust.
-If the file level documentation is rendering in unexpected ways, this is because your file documentation is too advanced for Exhale's mini-parser.
+If the file or namespace level documentation is rendering in unexpected ways, this is because your documentation is "too advanced" for Exhale's mini-parser.

 .. tip::